PHYGITAL WANDERER

 In 2010, he fulfilled a lifelong dream by joining Lucasfilm, working at the famous Skywalker Ranch on Star Wars projects, under the guidance of George Lucas and Steven Spielberg — a key milestone closing a long Northern California journey.

-Following further industry layoffs, he relocated to Los Angeles to work for the Activision and the mega franchises such as Call of Duty, directing cinematic content.
+Following further industry layoffs in the game industry, he relocated to Los Angeles to work for the Activision and the mega franchises such as Call of Duty, directing cinematic content.
 He continued exploring his personal artistic work, enriching his visual vocabulary with the fragmented energy of Southern California’s sprawling metropolis.
-In Santa Monica first, then Redondo Beach, he started to explore more hybrid formats and added his own music composition to the videos.
+In Santa Monica first, few block from where Diebenkorn created the Ocean Park series, then in the sleepy beach town of Redondo Beach.
+There, he started to explore more hybrid formats and added his own music composition to the videos.

-Following another cycle of redudancies, he has lived in Ireland in Dublin since 2018.
+Closing the California capter, he moved to in Ireland in Dublin in 2018.
 Continuing his professional work in games and animation, he is also expanding his personal artistic practice toward a "Phygital" approach, balancing digital experimentation (AI, neural networks) with traditional media (painting, paper, print).